 Another large section can be found in 3 Nephi 12-14 which is taken from the Sermon on the Mount in Matthew 5-7, although in this section some of the material has been rearranged and a few quotes from the writings of the apostle Paul have also made their way in.

 Intellectually honest Mormon scholars are aware of the problem.
-Grant Palmer, commenting on the similarity between 3 Nephi 28 and 1 Corinthians 15:51-53 and 2 Corinthians 12:2-4 writes, "What is obvious about this section of the Book of Mormon is that it was borrowed from the KJV and placed in an ancient American context."
+Grant Palmer, commenting on the similarity between 3 Nephi 28 and 1 Cor.
+15:51-53 and 2 Cor.
+12:2-4 writes, "What is obvious about this section of the Book of Mormon is that it was borrowed from the KJV and placed in an ancient American context."

 F. Evangelical Protestantism in the Book of Mormon